Chen Guangcheng: In the United States

 Following his arrival in the U.S., Chen, his wife, and the couple's two children settled in a housing complex for students and faculty of New York University, located in Greenwich Village.
 He reportedly began studying English for two hours per day, in addition to having regular meetings with American legal scholars.
 His memoir, The Barefoot Lawyer, was published in March 2015 by Henry Holt and Company.

-On May 29, 2012, Chen published an editorial in The New York Times criticizing the Chinese government and the Communist Party for the "lawless punishment inflicted on (himself) and (his) family over the past seven years".
+On May 29, 2012 Chen published an editorial in The New York Times criticizing the Chinese government and the CCP for the "lawless punishment inflicted on (himself) and (his) family over the past seven years".
 He said that "those who handled my case were able to openly flout the nation's laws in many ways for many years."
 In an April 2013 testimony before the House Foreign Affairs Committee, Chen said that Chinese authorities had failed to deliver on promises to investigate allegations of mistreatment against him and his family.
 Chen issued a statement in June saying NYU is forcing him to leave at the end of June because of pressure from the Chinese government.
 This claim was denied by the university, as well as by professor Jerome A. Cohen, Chen's mentor who arranged for his placement at NYU.
 Despite these denials, his departure followed within days of NYU's agreement with the Chinese authorities to open the NYU Shanghai campus.
 Chen's close association with conservative Christian and anti-abortion figures since coming to the United States, including representative Chris Smith, pastor Bob Fu, and media consultant Mark Corallo, has concerned old supporters like Cohen.